NicholasKobald/snake2017-2018/README.md

 To run:

+Set up docker, as per the instructions found here: https://hub.docker.com/r/noelbk/battle_snake_server/

-Start a server on your local machine with
+Start a snake server on your local machine with

     python main.py
 See https://stemboltq.github.io/battle_snake/ for request format.